Coverage Guided Testing for Recurrent Neural Networks: Conclusions

 \section{Conclusions}

-In this paper, we propose a test framework for the verification and validation of recurrent neural networks.
-We develop a tool \testRNN based on the test framework and validate it over a diverse set of LSTM benchmark networks.
-We observe that, there is a strong correlation between coverage rate and adversary rate and there is a potential of utilising test results for the interpretability of neural networks.
-As the future work, we are looking into the possibility of utilising the interpretations to identify the risks of the RNN models, in order to find effective means to mitigate them.
-Moreover, the studying of the orthogonality of adversarial perturbations between CNNs and RNNs (a phenomenon suggested in Section~\ref{sec:rq3}) is also interesting: do we have a Swiss chess model \cite{Reason1997} when connecting CNNs with RNNs?
+In this paper, we propose a coverage guided test framework for the verification and validation of RNNs.
+We develop a tool \testRNN based on the test framework and validate it on several LSTM models, trained on popular benchmarks.
+In the future, we plan to investigate the possibility of utilising the testing results to mitigate the RNN defects and also certify RNNs.